LGBTQ rights in Sweden: Transgender rights

+Sweden was the first country in to introduce a law on gender recognition.
 The ability to legally change the gender marker on official identification documents in Sweden has been possible since 1972.
 However, certain criteria had to be met: one had to be a Swedish citizen and 18 years old, unmarried (having divorced if necessary), have lived for two years as the opposite gender, be sterilized and have undergone sex reassignment surgery.
 The law was re-evaluated in 2007, proposing removals of the requirements to be a Swedish citizen, unmarried and sterilized, and presented to the Christian Democrat Minister for Health and Social Affairs.

-The Swedish Discrimination Ombudsman (DO) and the Swedish Federation for Lesbian, Gay, Bisexual and Transgender Rights inquired about the future of the proposed new law.
-In January 2013, the Stockholm Administrative Court of Appeal deemed the requirements to be sterilized and undergo sex reassignment surgery in order to change gender unconstitutional, and the requirement was thus de facto abolished.
-In July of the same year, the requirements were removed de jure as the Riksdag passed an amendment to the law to remove the requirements.
-Sterilization had been in effect since 1972, and is thought to have been performed on 500 to 800 transgender people.
+The Swedish Discrimination Ombudsman (DO) and the Swedish Federation for Lesbian, Gay, Bisexual and Transgender Rights (RSFL) inquired about the future of the proposed new law.
+In January 2013, the Stockholm Administrative Court of Appeal deemed that the requirements to be sterilized and undergo sex reassignment surgery in order to change gender violated the constitution and the European Convention on Human Rights, and the requirement was thus de facto abolished.
+In May 2013, the Riksdag passed a motion to remove the requirements.
+The revised law entered into force in July 2013.

 In March 2017, the Löfven Government announced it would compensate an estimated 800 transgender people who were forced to undergo sex reassignment surgery and be sterilized so as to have their sex legally reassigned.
-In late March 2018, the Swedish Parliament approved the move.
-The compensation amount is 225,000 SEK (some 21,000 euros/27,000 U.S. dollars) per person.
+In late March 2018, the Swedish Parliament voted in favour of the compensation.
+Approximately 600-700 people were eligible to receive 225,000 SEK each.
+This made Sweden the first country to compensate transgender people who were victims of forced sterilization as a requirement to attain legal gender recognition.

 In January 2018, the majority of the parties in the Riksdag were interested in researching the possibility of introducing a third legal gender on official documents.